kaidez/kaidez.com/_drafts/remove-files-from-github.md

 #   deleted:    oldFileAlreadyDeleted.html
 {% endprism %}

-You have to delete it via the command line at this point like this:
+You now have to delete it via the command line like this:

-{% prism markup %}
+{% prism bash %}
 $ git rm oldFileAlreadyDeleted.html
 {% endprism %}

 Then commit the delete, preferably with a proper `git commit` message:

-{% prism markup %}
+{% prism bash %}
 $ git commit -m 'remove oldFileAlreadyDeleted.html'
 {% endprism %}

 If `oldFileAlreadyDeleted.html` is viewable on GitHub, doing a `git push` will remove it:
-{% prism markup %}
+{% prism bash %}
 $ git push all
 {% endprism %}

+## How you should *always* delete files from Git
 Moving forward, any file you want to remove from Git and GitHub should be done so using the above command sequence.
+For example, if you want to delete a file called `someCommitedFile.html`, you would do so like this:

+{% prism bash %}
+$ git rm someCommittedFile.html
+{% endprism %}

+Then write a `git commit` message:

+{% prism bash %}
+$ git commit -m 'remove someCommittedFile.html'
+{% endprism %}

+And if `someCommittedFile.html` is viewable on GitHub, doing a `git push` will remove it:
+{% prism bash %}
+$ git push all
+{% endprism %}

+## Delete files NOT checked into Git
-But say you want to delete `oldFile.html` and you get this message when you typed `git status`:
+Say you want to delete `oldFile.html` and you get this message when you typed `git status`:
 {% prism markup %}

 # Untracked files:
 #   (use "git add <file>..." to include in what will be committed)
 #
 #   oldFile.html
 {% endprism %}

-This file hasn't been checked into Git yet, so just use `rm` to delete it and you're done:
+This means that `oldFile.html` hasn't been checked into Git yet, so just use `rm` to delete it and you're done:

 {% prism markup %}
 $ rm oldFile.html